httpwg/http-extensions/draft-ietf-httpbis-retrofit.md

 | SameSite            | Token               |
 {:id="cookie-params" title="Set-Cookie Parameter Types"}

-The Expires attribute is mapped to an Date representation of parsed-cookie-date (see {{Section 5.1.1 of COOKIES}}).
+The Expires attribute is mapped to a Date representation of parsed-cookie-date (see {{Section 5.1.1 of COOKIES}}).

 For example, these unstructured fields: